By Matthew Meeks

 The most terrifying part is that motorists who’ve spotted him don’t claim to have see him on the side of the road, rather he appeared suddenly in their empty backseats.
 He’s said to mysteriously appear, stay for just moments and then vanish.
 A few said they could even hear maniacal laughter through the static noise of the radio just as he vanished from their vehicles.

-A specific is home to peculiar sightings and occurrences.
+A specific one-mile stretch of Kelly Road is home to peculiar sightings and occurrences.
 Kelly Road is lined with thick, dark foliage.
 This section of road appears to turn both wild and domesticated animals violent with multiple cases being reported of attacks on people.

 On top of that, ghostly white silhouettes have been frequently reported on this stretch of road.